-Clinical genetic testing is available for all of the genes associated with hereditary FTD, as well as many of the genes associated with rare FTD cases.
-To obtain a clinical genetic test, a doctor orders the test from a clinical laboratory that is licensed and certified to provide clinical genetic testing services.
-Testing of the sample by a clinical lab is usually done in 1-2 weeks, although in some cases it may take up to 1-2 months to complete.
+Genetic testing for FTD is performed by analyzing a DNA sample for changes in the genes known to cause FTD.
+This process is similar to the concept of spell-checking a document to make sure everything is correct.
+The DNA sample is typically obtained from blood, but sometimes other sample types, such as saliva or tissue from an autopsy can be used as the source.
+These sample types may be used if blood cannot be obtained, and autopsy tissue can be useful for testing a deceased affected family member. months to complete.
 Some insurance companies cover the costs, but policies vary regarding coverage and reimbursement for genetic testing services.
 Costs of clinical genetic testing can vary from a few hundred dollars to over a thousand dollars.
 The results of the clinical test would be reported back to the individual, as well as the doctor who ordered the test, so that the results can be recorded in the patient's medical record.